Frequently Asked Questions

 No. Concentrators are only determined using courses completed during grades 9-12.
 So, the 8th grade computer applications course would not be used when determining their highest level of participation when they are in the 12th grade.

-When and where do I submit these data?
+When and where do I submit Postsecondary data?

 The data collection timeline can be found here: Data Collection Timeline.